Stem Cells: What Are They and 8 Ways to Activate Them

 Types of Stem Cells

-There are several types of stems cells categorized based on their potential to differentiate, including:
+There are several types of stem cells categorized based on their potential to differentiate, including:

-• Totipotent stem cells: Totipotent cells first appear at the zygote stage and are able to differentiate into any all kinds of cells.
+• Totipotent stem cells: Totipotent cells first appear at the zygote stage and can differentiate into all kinds of cells.

-• Pluripotent stem cells: Pluripotent cells appear at the early embryo stage and are able to differentiate into almost any cell.
+• Pluripotent stem cells: Pluripotent cells appear at the early embryo stage and can differentiate into almost any cell.

 • Multipotent stem cells: Multipotent cells can differentiate into a closely related family of cells.
 For example, adult hematopoietic cells can turn into platelets, red blood cells, and white blood cells.